 And, most importantly, we know that learning only "sticks" after learners have a chance to apply what they’ve learned and then reflect on the experience.
 That's when curiosity is stimulated and intellectual engagement is maximized.
 It aligns with adult learning theory.
 Including debrief activities for adults is especially important - when we know content is relevant and that our opinions are valued, we really start to pay attention.

-Debriefing is where the real learning takes place in my opinion.
+Debriefing is where the real learning takes place.
 It’s where the proverbial "rubber meets the road," because it allows for reflection and also starts to instill a sense of accountability in the learners.

 Connecting learning to real work applications is the foundation of modern learning design.
 It demonstrates relevance to adult learners, which can be very motivating to learners who would otherwise struggle through lecture heavy content.
 And, it’s that connection that makes the learning stick.

 While connecting to the outside world, effective debriefs also insist that learners look inward.
 They need to ask questions of themselves such as: